Roblor15/SecureFace/README.md

 # SecureFace

-SecureFace is an application that can recognize the identity of a person by it face.
-The system is made by a motion sensor that when capts a signal it activates an Ultrasonic sensor.
-The Ultrasonic sensor then waits until the person arrives at a distance lower than 30 cm to it and activate the camera which takes 10 photos in 1 second.
-The Esp32cam integrated in the camera sends the photos via Wi-fi to a Raspberry device which uses a recognition function to identify the face and returns the result.
-Finally, the LCD prints the name of the person recognized or otherwise it prints an error message.
+SecureFace is an application that recognizes a person's identity by their face and creates a short video when motion is detected.
+When a person comes within 30 cm of the ultrasonic sensor, the camera is activated and takes photos.
+The Esp32cam integrated with the camera sends the photos over Wi-Fi to a Raspberry device, which uses a recognition function to identify the face and return the result.
+The LCD then displays the recognized person's name or an error message.
+Instead if motion is detected using the PIR sensor, a batch of images is sent to the Raspberry server, which creates and stores the video of the suspicious scene.

 ## Requirements